inchmeal/inchmeal.github.io/app/_posts/mathematics/howToProveIt/2015-10-13-how-to-prove-it-ch-3-sec-7.markdown

 title:  "How To Prove It, Ch-3 Sec-3.7, More Examples of Proofs"
 tags: mathematics howToProveIt
 ---
-This post contains exercises of Chapter - 3, Section - 3.7, More Examples of Proofs.
+This post contains solutions of Chapter - 3, Section - 3.7, More Examples of Proofs from Velleman's book **How To Prove It**.

 <!--more-->